 Yes, you will need to have at least two (2) good references fill out our Reference Form.
 Each of your references will need to fill out the form and have it returned by the application deadline on the calendar.
 If they would like to include a letter, we will consider that information as well.
-Please have them returned to the Special Assistant for Residence Life in Crumley Hall.
+Please have them emailed to HousingRecruitment@unt.edu with the applicant’s name as the subject.

 Who can provide a reference?

 Community Directors, professors or instructors, past employers, and church leaders can be considered a valid reference.
 A Current RLA (Resident Assistant, Housing Ambassador, or Facility Assistant), Residence Hall Association (RHA) Executive, or other Part-time staff member cannot be used as a reference.

 What do I need to apply?

 A complete application includes completing the entire online RLA Application on this website and two (2) references.